wpilibsuite/frc-docs/source/docs/software/old-commandbased/what-is-command-based.rst

 What is Command-Based Programming?
 ==================================

 .. important:: This system of command-based programming has been deprecated in support of a new system.
-See :ref:`docs/software/commandbased/index`
+See :ref:`docs/software/commandbased/index:Command-Based Programming`

 WPILib supports a method of writing programs called "Command-based programming".
 Command-based programming is a design pattern to help you organize your robot programs.
 Some of the characteristics of robot programs that might be different from other desktop programs are: